 - scale applications, and

-- use the available hardware as best as possible.
+- use hardware as best as possible.

 The overall components of the Kubernetes master can be located on the same host or distributed over several master hosts within a high-availability cluster.